 Baltimore’s drivers aren’t the best, but they’re definitely not the worst.
 That’s because they’re only the second-worst.
-In 2013, Allstate rated Baltimore’s drivers 193rd out of 194 different cities in the US.
+Allstate rated Baltimore’s drivers 193rd out of 194 different cities in the US.
 D.C. was the only city that fared worse.
-There is a reason Baltimore car accident lawyers keep pretty busy.
-While this reality makes our drives a bit more perilous every day, it affects city residents’ wallets in a huge way.
+There is a reason Baltimore car accident lawyers keep busy and why Maryland ranks 9th in the cost of car insurance premiums.
+While this reality makes our drives more perilous every day, it affects city residents’ wallets in a huge way.

 Using Where You Live to Charge You More

+Why are insurance companies allowed to charge more to Baltimore City drivers?
 Maryland allows insurance companies to use “territory” as a factor when deciding how to set their rates.
 This allows the insurance companies to say, “You live here.
 The drivers are horrible here.
-So we’re going to charge you more to cover for it.”
+So we will charge you more to cover for it.”

 Maryland Does Not Do Much to Help